 The coastline around the village is rich with bird life and there are many different types of beaches along the coast.
 One of these is Langisandur beach, one of the most popular outdoor areas in Akranes.

 Down by the harbour there are two lighthouses.
-The bigger is currently in use and is open to the public and there is a photography exhibition to enjoy in there.
+The bigger one is currently in use and is open to the public and there is a photography exhibition to enjoy in there.

 There is a regular bus service from Reykjavik to Akranes several times a day.